 Drizzle 2 tablespoons of oil into a large heavy-bottomed pan on a medium-high heat.
 Add 3 heaped tablespoons of the curry paste (save the rest for another day) and a splash of coconut milk, then fry for 30 seconds, or until smelling fantastic, stirring continuously.

 Stir in the chicken, then, after 5 minutes, pour in the remaining coconut milk and bring to the boil, stirring regularly.
-Tear in the kaffir lime leaves and simmer for 10 minutes, then add the palm sugar – have a taste, the curry should be slightly sweet, but not overpoweringly so.
-Add the fish sauce and taste again – it should taste well rounded; salty with an underlying sweetness.
+Tear in the kaffir lime leaves and simmer for 10 minutes.

+Stir the palm sugar into the pan and have a taste; the curry should be slightly sweet, but not overpoweringly so.
+Add the fish sauce and taste again – it should taste well rounded, salty with an underlying sweetness.

 Quarter the aubergines and add to the pan to cook for 2 to 3 minutes (regular aubergines will take quite a bit longer, so cook until tender), then turn off the heat.